Skip to content

 ACER, the Agency for the Cooperation of Energy Regulators, was established in 2009 under the EU's Third Energy Package and formally operational from 2011.
 Based in Ljubljana, Slovenia, it coordinates national energy regulators across the EU's 27 member states and Norway, Iceland, and Liechtenstein.
 Under the 2019 REMIT II update and subsequent 2024 amendments, ACER acquired direct investigatory and sanctioning powers over energy market manipulation and insider trading, a significant expansion beyond its original coordination mandate.

 ACER occupies a pivotal position in the EU energy governance architecture: it bridges national regulators and the Commission, sets common technical standards for data reporting, and provides the data backbone for market surveillance.
-Its updated LNG price assessment methodology and newly convened Expert Group signal a push to strengthen transparency in a market still rattled by supply disruptions from the Iran conflict.
+Its updated LNG price assessment methodology, newly confirmed Expert Group, and the live REMIT transition create an unusually heavy enforcement calendar in a market already experiencing extreme price volatility from the Iran conflict supply disruption.